Creating a Subscription Product

 Stop renewing after: 6 Weeks

-Setting the subscription length
+Setting the subscription expiration

 Subscription length and billing period are not the same thing.
 The subscription length is the length of the entire subscription from when it starts to when it stops renewing, not a single billing period within that subscription.